Bachelor of Arts in Biology

-The Physical and Biological Sciences Department offers B.A. and B.S. degrees in biology.
-These degrees provide the background necessary for a variety of careers, including graduate and professional schools.
-A biology or chemistry major is recommended for those who are seeking entry into medical/veterinary/dental/nursing/graduate schools.
+The Department of Physical and Biological Sciences offers B.A. and B.S. degrees in biology.
+These degrees provide the background necessary for a variety of careers, as well as entry into graduate and professional schools.
+A biology or chemistry major is recommended for students seeking entry into medical, veterinary, dental, or nursing schools.

 Students who have completed a degree in biology at Columbia College will:

 - Possess basic scientific vocabulary and knowledge.

 - Understand the scientific method and its application.